R-Sandor/CPU_Temps/README.md

 to matrix one wishes to solve.

-# Acknowledgements
+### Acknowledgements
-I would like to give special thanks to my colleague at Alion Science and Technology for recommending the use of Catch2 unit testing for C++ when we were disscussing unit testing options for C++.
+I would like to give special thanks to my colleague at Alion Science and Technology, Jason Lafoutain for recommending the use of Catch2 unit testing for C++ when we were disscussing unit testing options for C++.

 # Author